drduh/YubiKey-Guide/README.md

 export SSH_AUTH_SOCK="/run/user/$UID/gnupg/S.gpg-agent.ssh"
 ```

-After typing or sourcing your shell rc file, with `ssh-add -l` you should find your ssh public key now.
+After sourcing the shell rc file, `ssh-add -l` will return the correct public key.

 **Note** In this process no gpg-agent in the remote is involved, hence `gpg-agent.conf` in the remote is of no use.
 Also pinentry is invoked locally.